starburstdata/starburst-terraform/helm_templates/README.md

 # Default values.yaml files for Helm Chart deployments
 Should be sufficient for any generic deployments, but can be replaced with your own ones.
 Take note of the variables in use within these files.
+You can reference them or write over them in your own files.